wearebraid/vueformulate.com/docs/guide/theming/README.md

 />
 <!-- <label class="my-label-class"> -->
 ```
-When using string values any base classes will be replaced.
-To append your
+#### Arrays
-custom class to the base classes use an array.
+To append your custom class to the base classes use an array.

 ```vue
 <FormulateInput